Litterers should face hard choice: 30 days on trash patrol or 30 days in jail

 Convicted litters ought to hear the following words, or ones to the same effect, as they stand before a municipal judge or justice court judge for sentencing.

-" All those convicted of littering in Pontotoc County go to jail or clean up roads for 30 days.
-You've been convicted of littering.
-Which do you choose? "
+“ All those convicted of littering in Chickasaw County go to jail or clean up roads for 30 days.
+You’ve been convicted of littering.
+Which do you choose? “